chuashanjing/IIS_CIS_Powershell/README.md

-# CIS Powershell Scripting for IIS 10
+### CIS Powershell Scripting for IIS 10
-Note: The script is performed on the Windows Server Machine itself not via connection
+Note: The script is performed on the Windows Server Machine locally

 Requirement:
 Windows 10 Server